Posted on Leave a comment

 Heirloom Seed Varieties for Extreme Heat Conditions

-Q. I’m in Southern California, and it is HOT here, I’m looking for some heat tolerant greens.
+Q. I’m in Southern California, and it is HOT here, I’m looking for some leafy greens that can stand extreme heat conditions.
 I saw you have the Malabar Spinach and that’s supposed to be pretty good for zone 9/10… Do you have any recommendations of heat tolerant varieties lettuce, spinach, cucumbers etc. Anything else you can recommend based on what you’ve seen growing in your garden?

 Posted on 4 Comments